jeanslack/Videomass/features.md

 - Has useful graphical tools for evaluating the supported features of a specific FFmpeg build.
 - Audio stream mapping using selectable indexes.
 - You can set both audio and video to copy when you just want to convert formats.
+- Timeline editor to slice time segments or trim the duration of your media even without re-encoding and therefore without loss of quality.
 - It has GUI video filters such as:
     - Resizing
     - Cropping